 Before you buy any rice noodles for pad Thai, always look at the ingredients.
 You want to buy authentic rice noodles that have those 2 to 3 ingredients.
 My favorite brand is A Taste of Thai Brand Rice Linguini noodles.

-The Best Vegetarian Pad Thai Sauce
+The Best Store-bought Pad Thai Sauce

 My favorite brand of vegetarian pad Thai sauce is Maesri Pad Thai Sauce.
-It is made with tomato paste, vinegar, tamarind juice, a combination of spices and does not have any fish sauce or dried shrimp.
+It is made with tomato paste, vinegar, tamarind juice, and a combination of spices and does not have any fish sauce or dried shrimp.

 It is by far the best pad Thai sauce I have ever used.
 The second-best store-bought sauce would be Thai Kitchen Pad Thai Sauce.
 I find it a bit too sweet but you can always add 1 to 2 tablespoons of chili garlic paste to balance the sweetness.

-Homemade Pad Thai Sauce
+Homemade Vegan Pad Thai Sauce

 If you can't find these brands at your grocery store, check the local Asian market. or you can always make your own.